tdthatcher/wordpest/about.md

 <h3>Technologist</h3>
 </div>
 <div class="techno-content">
 <p>I'm a knowledgable computer user and experienced Linux system administrator.
-I build web servers for fun, sometimes, and have been known to self-host
+I build web servers for fun, and have been known to self-host
 material using a Linux (<a href="https://www.debian.org/">Debian</a>, usually), Apache, MySQL, and PHP (LAMP) stack, either on my own hardware or on a virtual host.
 I occasionally program using <a href="http://www.python.org">Python</a>, and enjoy using single-board computers such as the
 <a href="https://www.raspberrypi.org/">Raspberry Pi</a> and the <a href="https://getchip.com/">CHIP</a>.